 - Retroactive requests for funding are not allowed.

-- Participation in the meeting should be directly relevant to the applicant's research and beneficial to his/her future career.
+- Participation in the meeting should be directly relevant to the applicant's research and beneficial to their future career.

 - The total number of travel awards and the amount per award each year is based on the availability of funds.